 Learn More About Denver’s Top Insurance Provider.
 Call or text (720) 221-816 right now.

 Most states approved the rule of experience rating adjustment.
 With ERA, rating bureaus reduce 70% of the cost of medical-only claims in the estimation of e-mod rating.
 Furthermore, nearly all states under NCCI follow the ERA rules except for Colorado, Massachusetts, and Oregon.
 In addition, ERA helps companies lower their incurred losses which results in lowered EMR ratings.

 3. Proper Classification of Employee Codes

 Insurance companies use three factors in calculating a company’s workman’s compensation rates.
 Also, it includes class codes, payroll, and experience modification rates.
 Class codes indicate the level of risk a specific type of job role has.
 Employees working in construction, mining, and logging industries usually have higher classification codes.
 The more risks a job role has, the higher the class codes.
-Improper classification of employees can cause you to pay more in workers’ comp premiums.
+Improper classification of employees can cause you to pay more workers’ comp premiums.